intercom/minicom-public/spring/README.md

 This is the Spring backend for Minicom.

+The minimum JDK version required to run the server is version 21

 There's nothing to be done here for the interview set-up, but feel free to look around! 👀

 ## Setup